The Cosmopolitan Attitude of Ahimsa

 Civil Society refers to all public associations, federations, and meetings based on voluntary action by citizens.
 In other words, it is the space where citizens meet and act in their rule as citizens.

-Most importantly, clubs, associations, and social networks are independent of a state apparatus and of economic profit interests.
+Most importantly, clubs, associations, and social networks are independent of a state apparatus and economic profit interests.
 For this reason, civil society is dependent on the observance of human and civil rights, i.e. on state protection of freedom of expression, freedom of the press, and freedom of association.
 The concept of civil society as a mediating sphere between the state and the individual citizen goes back to Montesquieu.
 According to this concept, civil society can prevent the ruling classes from ruling despotically.

 Counter-public